US 59/State Loop 224 South

 - The revisions to the schematic and the environmental reevaluation were approved June 2016.

-- ROW acquisitions were completed and utility relocations began in early 2019.
+- Detailed engineering plans, necessary environmental permits, ROW acquisitions and utility relocations were completed Summer 2019.

-- On July 25, 2019, the Texas Transportation Commission awarded the $86 million construction project.
-The project is anticipated to be open to traffic in Summer 2023, weather permitting.
+- On July 25, 2019, the Texas Transportation Commission awarded the $86 million construction project to Longview Bridge and Road Ltd. The project is anticipated to be open to traffic in Summer 2023, weather permitting.

 I-69 Project Manager